James C. Corman

 James Charles Corman (October 20, 1920 – December 30, 2000) was an American politician who served as a member of the Los Angeles City Council from 1957 to 1961 and as a member of the United States House of Representatives between 1961 and 1981.

 Early life and education

 Corman was born on October 20, 1920, in Galena, Kansas, the son of Ransford D. Corman and Edna V. Corman, both of Kansas.
 His father was a silica miner who died of lung disease brought on by his work.
-Young James was brought to California by his mother in 1933; he attended Belmont High School in Los Angeles and earned a Bachelor of Arts degree from University of California, Los Angeles and a law degree from the USC Gould School of Law.
+Young James was brought to California by his mother in 1933; he attended Belmont High School in Los Angeles and earned a Bachelor of Arts degree from University of California, Los Angeles and a Juris Doctor degree from the USC Gould School of Law.

 Military

 Corman was a cadet officer at UCLA with the Reserve Officer Training Corps, and he was made a second lieutenant in the U.S. Marine Corps in June 1943.

 In 1944, he told of the death of a Japanese soldier he witnessed in the Mariana Islands while his Marine unit was guarding a food supply.
 The Marines held their fire until the Japanese "began pawing over the [food] in the darkness, and then opened fire."
 One Japanese "fell wounded over a crate of salmon cans.
 His companions fled."
 Corman continued:

 Suddenly we heard the tap of a grenade.
 We ducked into our foxholes just before the explosion and were unhurt.
 In the morning we found the Jap had decapitated himself.
 In his wallet was a magazine clipping of a picture of Japanese-American soldiers fighting with United States forces in Italy.